-Really the name of this post should be Salmon FOR Tacos because in the end whatever else you make your tacos WITH beyond the salmon is up to you.
+The name of this recipe should be Salmon FOR Tacos, not Salmon Tacos because in the end whatever else you make your tacos WITH beyond the salmon is up to you.
 I’m only going to give the recipe I use to make tasty salmon fillings for a taco feast.
 Let me tell you Taco Tuesday never had it SO good.
-And neither did I as a kid, growing up on too much salmon, let me tell you what, it took me near 20 years to enjoy salmon after my childhood.
+And neither did I as a kid, growing up on too much salmon, it took me 20 years to enjoy salmon after my childhood.

-For Salmon Tacos the salmon is cut in cubes, about 1×1 inch or so, sprinkled with a dry spice mix and left to mingle in a bowl or bag while you prep the rest of your ingredients.
+For these tacos, the salmon is cut in cubes, about 1×1 inch or so, sprinkled with a dry spice mix and left to mingle in a bowl or bag while you prep the rest of your ingredients.
 You can use fresh or frozen salmon, with skin or without, which makes this the perfect salmon taco recipe.
 With 10 minutes until time to eat, you quickly sear the cubes in batches and serve with your favorite ingredients.
-It’s fast, healthy and so flavorful you won’t believe it’s salmon.
+This taco filling is easy, healthy and so flavorful you won’t believe it’s salmon.
 Believe me, I grew up here, and I like it, which is saying A LOT

 use a sharp fillet knife to remove the salmon from the skin, slice down through the salmon, then before you hit the skin turn the knife sideways and slide it away from you along skin, repeat until the skin is completely removed